Johnr24/turbosort/README.md

 ENABLE_YEAR_PREFIX=true
 ```

-You can set this in your `.env` file or when running the Docker container.
+You can set this in your `.env` file or in the environment section of your `docker-compose.yml` file.

 ### Drive Suffix Feature